-Heading into today, shares of the world's largest consumer products maker had gained 6.66% over the past month, outpacing the Consumer Staples sector's gain of 1.77% and the S&P 500's gain of 0.46% in that time.
+Coming into today, shares of the world's largest consumer products maker had gained 4.17% in the past month.
+In that same time, the Consumer Staples sector gained 3.73%, while the S&P 500 gained 3.81%.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.84 per share and revenue of $70.36 billion.
-These totals would mark changes of +7.08% and +3.96%, respectively, from last year.
+PG's full-year Zacks Consensus Estimates are calling for earnings of $4.94 per share and revenue of $70.45 billion.
+These results would represent year-over-year changes of +9.29% and +4.09%, respectively.

 It is also important to note the recent changes to analyst estimates for PG.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 PG is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note that PG has a PEG ratio of 3.58 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Soap and Cleaning Materials industry currently had an average PEG ratio of 4.27 as of yesterday's close.
+Also, we should mention that PG has a PEG ratio of 3.4.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Soap and Cleaning Materials stocks are, on average, holding a PEG ratio of 4.14 based on yesterday's closing prices.

 The Soap and Cleaning Materials industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 83, which puts it in the top 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 180, which puts it in the bottom 30% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.